 Perfectly safe.
 Full of vitamins (vitamin C, B and Potassium).
 As you might also guess, they help keep your Cockapoo regular.
 Let that fibre do its work!

-- Rice.
 If it is well cooked, it is fine for dogs.
-Ideally your pooch gets its carbohydrates from veggies, but rice will give them what they need if not.
+Ideally, your pooch gets its carbohydrates from veggies, but rice will give them what they need if not.
 It also calms down doggie-tummies as well.

-- Pumpkin.
 A bit of a doggie-miracle food.
 It can help a number of tummy issues.
-Constipation, diarrhea and general tummy upsets.
+Constipation, diarrhoea and general tummy upsets.
 Avoid sugary pumpkin filling or too much raw….
 The canned version is best.
 Also known to help eyesight.
 Great stuff!

-- Cantaloupe.
-A sweeter treat for your Cockapoo, so keep it to a small amount.
+A sweeter treat for your Cockapoo so keep it to a small amount.
 But it is loaded with vitamins A, B and C. Also Potassium.
 Nutrients and minerals too.
 Go for it!

-- Lettuce and Spinach.
 Leafy greens are as good for dogs as they are for owners.
 Vitamins A, K and C are all beneficial.
 However – there is a wind warning.
-Large amounts may well make your Cockapoo gassy, or even more gassy!
+Large amounts may well make your Cockapoo gassy, or even gassier!
 Funny and you can always blame the person sitting next to you, but too much wind can be dangerous.
 A sign of bloating.
 Limit the greens.

-- Fish.
-A great food for your Cockapoo.
-Basically, a lovely, lean meat.
+Great food for your Cockapoo.
+Basically, lovely, lean meat.
 Loaded with healthy, fatty acids which are hard to find in other foods.
 A great way for dogs to get their fats from natural sources rather than supplements.
-It really can be the major part of a diet.
+It really can be a major part of a diet.